-A question we hear all the time is: Do I have a case?
+A question many personal injury lawyers hear all the time is: Do I have a case?
 Well, there’s no simple or blanket answer to that question.
 We can promise that in selecting our firm, you will get the best representation possible.

 But as to whether you have a case...well, even the best medical malpractice lawyers can only deliver within the limits of the law.